 Outside of his Stooge shorts, MacDonald began to move away from heavy characterizations as the 1940s wore on.
 He played small parts in major features like Brute Force and larger roles in B-westerns like Storm Over Wyoming, and was most typically cast as policemen, military officers, sheriffs, and other respectable types.
 He still played a few gamblers and shady lawyers during this period, but as he aged his dignity began to overshadow his sinister slickness.
 MacDonald continued playing largely respectable roles in the 1950s, and became a familiar face on television, appearing in The Gene Autry Show, The Adventures of Kit Carson, Ramar of the Jungle, and countless other series.
 In 1953 he played a recurring part in three episodes Republic’s quasi-serial Commando Cody: Sky Marshal of the Universe, a string of linked but self-contained shorts that was intended to be marketable as both a serial and a TV show; in keeping with his general 1950s image rehabilitation, he played an official who helped Cody (Judd Holdren) defend the Earth from alien invaders.

-In 1956, MacDonald appeared in a full-fledged serial again, returning to sheer villainy as the heavy in the modern-day Northwestern adventure Perils of the Wilderness (Columbia, 1956).
-The second-to-the-last movie serial ever made, Perils was an extremely low-budgeted endeavor built largely around stock footage from MacDonald’s earlier serial Perils of the Royal Mounted.
-In order to match the old footage, MacDonald’s character, Bart Randall, was costumed exactly like his Mort Ransome in the earlier serial.
-Randall, a wanted American criminal who had relocated to Canada, was selling guns to the Indians and keeping them in fear and wonder through strategic deployment of an airplane (thus allowing Columbia to utilize extensive stock footage from the serial The Mysterious Pilot as well).
-Perils of the Wilderness was a dull and patently absurd chapterplay, but MacDonald played his role with his customary assured suavity and lent a touch of class to the proceedings.
+In 1956, MacDonald appeared in a full-fledged serial again, returning to villainy as the heavy in the Northwestern adventure Perils of the Wilderness (Columbia, 1956).
+The second-to-the-last movie serial ever made, Perils was an extremely low-budgeted endeavor built largely around stock footage from MacDonald’s 1942 serial Perils of the Royal Mounted; MacDonald’s character, a Canadian outlaw leader named Bart Randall, was costumed exactly like his similar Mort Ransome character in Royal Mounted–allowing Wilderness’ producer Sam Katzman to lift many shots of MacDonald from the earlier chapterplay.
+MacDonald spent most of his time in the new footage discussing strategies with his henchmen, and rarely got to interact with the good guys; however, he still handled his lines with his accustomed smugness and suavity.